pfhm2/create-ipx-app/README.md

 Now, your customized HTML, CSS, and JavaScript files will be used in your cloud-deployed IPX.

+## Log a Tampermonkey Userscript for easy testing

+Once published, if you wish to generate a Userscript to preview your IPX in your browser with a tool like Tampermonkey, run `npm run log:tampermonkey-script -- site` to log a Userscript that will match on all pages for `site`.

 ## More

 Using this starter project, you can now manage multiple instances of IPX, each independently managed through version control.
 This lets you use as many different IPX as you'd like, bind them to different pipelines, and give them a different look and feel.